symfony/symfony-docs/reference/configuration/kernel.rst

 This returns the absolute path of a build directory of your Symfony project.
-This directory can be used to separate read-only cache (i.e. the compiled container) from read-write cache (i.e. cache pools).
+This directory can be used to separate read-only cache (i.e. the compiled container) from read-write cache (i.e. :doc:`cache pools </cache>`).
 Specify a non-default value when the application is deployed in a read-only filesystem like a Docker container or AWS Lambda.

 This value is exposed via the ``kernel.build_dir`` configuration parameter and the :method:`Symfony\\Component\\HttpKernel\\Kernel::getBuildDir` method.
 To